 Sunset, sand-boarding & camel rides

-After more dune-bashing, the final stop was the bedouin camp, where more activities await and where we’ll have our Arabic dinner.
+After more dune-bashing, the final stop was the Bedouin camp, where more activities await and where we’ll have our Arabic dinner.
 When we reached, I looked back and the sun was on its way to setting.
 The eggyolk sunset at the desert was a sight to behold, quietly going down with its last light, even when people around were too occupied to notice it.
 It was over within minutes.
 Very glad I caught it!

-There’s also 2 camels that you can ride.
+There were also 2 camels that customers can ride.
 A man will lead the camels to walk a small circle.
 Each camel will carry 1-2 persons, and the ride will be over within minutes.
 I don’t know who had it tougher – the camels, or the man walking repeated rounds.
 Before coming, I had looked forward to sitting on a camel in a desert, but these camels were kneeling up and down for so many times, and they looked kind of sad, with what looked like tear streak stains from their eyes 😭, so I dismissed the idea, merely taking photos instead. o_O